santobu/saleor_dashboard/README.md

 ### Assignment

 - Update Home screen to display order summary with line chart and allow user to filter by paid status (using any chart library you prefer)
+- Update layout to have menu items on top of the screen (change from left to top)

 <br />
 <br />